300 N. Broadway

 But the views are first class no matter where you sit!

-But we all liked the option of being able to be outside, too.
+And we all liked the option of being able to be outside in the open cars, too.

 The turnaround point for the train is in Perkinsville.
 It’s neat to watch the locomotive come around to the front of the caboose for the return trip.
 Now we head back waiting on the moon and star show!